 A. M. Castle & Co. common stock - consists entirely of A. M. Castle & Co. common stock.
+The Castle stock fund was frozen on August 23, 2015 and no new investments or transfers are allowed.

 Mutual Funds

 Conservative Allocation Fund - The fund's objective is to provide long-term growth of income and a high and sustainable level of current income, along with moderate long-term capital appreciation.
 The fund invests approximately 60% to 65% of assets in investment-grade corporate, U.S. Treasury, and government agency bonds, as well as mortgage-backed securities.
 The remaining 35% to 40% of fund assets are invested in common stocks of companies that have a history of above-average dividends or expectations of increasing dividends.